-Epilepsy is most prevalent in early childhood and old age, but can develop anytime.
+Epilepsy is most prevalent in early childhood and old age but can develop anytime.
 A person is considered to have epilepsy if they experience two or more unprovoked seizures more than 24 hours apart that can’t be explained by another medical condition.

 2. There’s More Than One Cause

-According to the Epilepsy Foundation, only 1 in 3 patients actually know the cause of their epilepsy.
+According to the Epilepsy Foundation, only 1 in 3 patients actually knows the cause of their epilepsy.
 Some common causes include head injury, stroke, brain tumor, infection (like meningitis or encephalitis), or Alzheimer’s disease.

 Getting the facts about epilepsy is important.
 A doctor can perform tests and brain scans to help determine possible epilepsy causes and work with you to develop a treatment plan to manage your condition.

 3. Different Triggers Affect Different People